SebBuchelt/georef_webcam/README.md

 - Buchelt, S. (2020-): georef_webcam V.1.0.
 Zenodo. [https://doi.org/10.5281/zenodo.3898913](https://doi.org/10.5281/zenodo.3898913).

 As this work is primarily based on the [PRACTISE software](https://github.com/shaerer/PRACTISE) and its functionalities, please also cite:
 - Härer, S., Bernhardt, M., and Schulz, K.: PRACTISE: PRACTISE V.2.1.
-Zenodo, doi:10.5281/zenodo.35646, 2015. <br /><br />
+Zenodo, doi:10.5281/zenodo.35646, 2015. <br />

+I also want to give special thanks to Gerhard Keuschnig & Florian Radlherr from [foto-webcam.eu](https://www.foto-webcam.eu), who provide a great system for high-resolution webcam images.
+The image in the example is provided by their website.<br /><br />

 The reuse or adaptation of images and animations provided in the documentation files is only allowed upon request.

-I also want to give special thanks to Gerhard Keuschnig & Florian Radlherr from [foto-webcam.eu](https://www.foto-webcam.eu), who provide a great system for high-resolution webcam images.
-The image in the example is provided by their website.